-Jim Campbell -

-V.P.
-Advanced Business Products

-Jim Kyle - V.P.
-Planning

-Walt Menetry -

-Xerox Development Corp.

-Bob Adams -

-V.P.
-Advanced Product Marketing

-I was so taken with what they were showing me, that I'll make an admission here - I feigned a queasy stomach from some food the prior evening (not likely as I'd had dinner with President Ford and he was fine, but they didn't know that), and used that as an excuse as to why I had to go to the bathroom every ten minutes or so.
-Each time in the bathroom I took out pen and notepaper and wrote observations and drew pictures of the screens I was seeing so that I wouldn't forget them ©
+Jim Campbell - V.P.
+Advanced Business Products Jim Kyle - V.P.
+Planning Walt Menetry - Xerox Development Corp.
+Bob Adams - V.P.
+Advanced Product Marketing with President Ford and he was fine, but they didn't know that), and used that as an excuse as to why I had to go to the bathroom every ten minutes or so.
+Each time in the bathroom I took out pen and notepaper and wrote observations and drew pictures of the screens I was seeing so that I wouldn't forget them ^(C)